-An easy recipe for paleo and keto bison burger.
-Ready in just 20 minutes and served on a grain-free bun, it’s healthy and delicious!
+Flavorful bison burger is seasoned with a variety of tasty spices.
+Ready in just 20 minutes and served on a grain-free bun, it’s the perfect weeknight dinner.

 The ingredients you’ll need